 In life, we can be confronted with a variety of inner situations that just feel bad to be in, and which can be difficult to find a way out of.
 I call these “ailments”, because when we’re feeling this way it’s like we’re sick – debilitated, run down, not at our best.
-Below is a list of the ailments that I currently have resources for on the website.
-Clicking the link will take you to the page for that ailment, which contains links to resources that can help you to understand what is occurring in each case and what you can do to solve the problem.
+Of the ailments listed below, some of them have links that will take you to the page for that ailment.
+The ailment’s page contains links to resources that can help you to understand what is occurring in each case and what you can do to help yourself heal in that area.

 Stress – The normal, everyday sensation of a lack of peace.
 Similar to strife and anxiety.